alxndr/blog/_posts/2017-08-07-hapi-unset-a-cookie.md

 ---
 title: hapi — unset a cookie
-tags: [notes to self, JavaScript, HapiJS]
+tags: [notes to self, javascript, HapiJS]
 ---

 ...because the documentation for Hapi is awful: